hotschedules/slate/source/includes/welcometobodhi.md

 ##Pre-requisites

 ### Creating a namespace
-Contact your Redbook Connect [sales-team ](mailto:ayal.keren@redbookconnect.com) or [Customer Support ](https://www.hotschedules.com/customer-care/)
+Contact your HotSchedules [sales-team ](contactcenter@hotschedules.com,) or [Customer Support ](https://www.hotschedules.com/customer-care/)

 ### What is a namespace?
-A namespace is your secured storage location of Red book Connect’s cloud solution for your business.
+A namespace is your secured storage location of HotSchedules’ cloud solution for your business.
 Your namespace utilizes user profiles that are configured by your namespace administrator for different access levels to access your business data (e.g.stores, inventory, labor, and sales data)

 ### Creating your namespace
-You need to provide two important details for Red Book Connect [Representative](mailto:ayal.kerenhotschedules.com):
+You need to provide two important details for HotSchedules [sales-team](mailto:ayal.kerenhotschedules.com):

 * Name
 * Email Address

-###Accessing the API documentation

-The API Documentation can be found at here: [https://api.bodhi.space/apidocs/index.html](https://api.bodhi.space/apidocs/index.html)
-To access them you need to login with your user and password provided by Hot Schedules.
+###Accessing Bodhi Tools

+The Bodhi product has a rich set of tools to access your namespace.
+Once you have your namespace and administrator's credentials, go to [Bodhi Tools](https://tools.bodhi.space/#/) to use [Bodhi Query](http://docs.bodhi.space/#bodhi-query41) to manage and query your data, Manage your namespace's types and data using [Bodhi Types](http://docs.bodhi.space/#bodhi-types40), or to access to the [Bodhi API Documentation](https://api.bodhi.space/apidocs/index.html).